MaenoRyuko/AndroidAdvancePush/readme.md

 　・JavaScript
 　・C#

-・Please let us know if you need further asistance on mBaaS (free description).
+・Please let us know if you need further assistance on mBaaS (free description).

 ・Any other comments